TijanaTicjka/rick-morty-react/README.md

 ## Description

-The goal of this project is to create a web application for browsing Rick & Morty characters.

 Rick and Morty is a  web application for browsing Rick & Morty characters from the Rick and Morty TV show, and view their details.
 The application consumes the REST API provided [here](https://rickandmortyapi.com/documentation/).

 ### Features

-- Primary view of the application is a grid view, displaying character cards for all characters available in the API with pagination (20 characters per page as The API automatically paginated the responses).
+- Primary view of the application is a grid view, displaying character cards for all characters available in the API with pagination.
 - Character cards displayed in the grid include the character's image, name, and last known location.
 - Search field that allows user to search for characters.